biscuit-auth/biscuit/SPECIFICATIONS.md

 A _byte array_ is a suite of bytes.
 It supports the following
 operations: equal, not equal, set inclusion.

-A _date_ is a 64 bit unsigned integer representing a TAI64.
-It supports the following operations: `<`, `<=` (before), `>`, `>=` (after), equal,
-not equal, set inclusion.
+A _date_ is a 64 bit unsigned integer representing a UTC unix timestamp (number of seconds since 1970-01-01T00:00:00Z).
+It supports the following operations: `<`, `<=` (before), `>`, `>=` (after), equal, not equal, set inclusion.